0143g/vwap-dashboard/README.md

 ### VWAP / EMA LINES
 plots the anchored vwap / ema values as horizontal lines on the chart. nice to see where they cluster up imo.

-@143gojo on twitter, lmk if you have questions (can't guarantee i'll answer tho).